 Skip to content

-In February earlier this year a very interesting research paper was published which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Washington DC in May 20151.
-We've summarised their conclusions, as well as framed the larger debate which you all, as CAM practitioners, will no doubt be familiar with.
+Recently a very interesting research paper was published, which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Washington DC in May 20151.
+We've summarised their conclusions, as well as framed the larger debate of whether prebiotics increase 'bad' aswell as 'good' bacteria in the gut for you...

-The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic; instead it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are eaten, and this means that we should be more open to the possibilities of what a prebiotic is.
+The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic.
+Instead it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are consumed.
+This means that we should be more open to the possibilities of what a prebiotic is.

 It’s suggested that by looking at the research we widen our scope in terms of what a prebiotic is as an ingredient (many more complex carbohydrates used in the food industry are now being shown to have possible prebiotic effects).
 The effects prebiotics have on the gut microbiome, and the way in which prebiotics actually work, are becoming much wider topics of discussion and debate.

 Over the years, we have encountered the question of "Do Fructooligosaccharides (FOS) feed pathogens?".
-When we use the well accepted and most widely used definition of a prebiotic, (that a probiotic selectively supports the growth of friendly bacteria), by definition, the answer is that no, prebiotics will not feed bad bacteria.
-In light of this publication however, we are taking a fresh look at that definition, and how this might change the way we respond to the question.
+When we use the well accepted and most widely used definition of a prebiotic, (that they selectively supports the growth of friendly bacteria), then by definition, the answer to the question is 'no'.
+Using this definition prebiotics will not feed bad bacteria.
+However, in light of this publication, we are having to take a fresh look at this definition, and how this might change the way we respond to the question.

 First of all let’s recap that a ‘healthy gut microbiome’ is generally considered to be one which consists of a highly diverse array of bacterial species and strains, with a high ratio of friendly bacteria over pathogenic bacteria.
 So in a healthy gut there will be some pathogens (bad bacteria), but providing the levels of friendly bacteria outweigh them, this should not compromise good health - in fact this is considered optimal.
 Balance is the key.